 Native Virginian Wildlife

-This story was inspired by the folks at the Blue Ridge Wildlife Center, who often care for cat attack victims brought in by members of the public.
-The wildlife featured in this book are just a few of the incredible native species found in Virginia, where the hospital is located.
+This story was inspired by the folks at the Blue Ridge Wildlife Center who care for cat attack victims brought in by members of the public.
+The animals featured in Cat's Outdoor Dash are just a few of the incredible species native to Virginia where the hospital is located.
 Meet some of them below!

 White-footed Mouse